Frequently asked questions on medicinal cannabis

 South Australia adopts the Commonwealth scheduling and from 1 November 2016, medical practitioners in South Australia can legally prescribe medicinal cannabis products with Commonwealth approval and relevant State approval for purposes of South Australian Controlled Substances legislation.

-The State Government released a patient access pathway to clarify access in South Australia.
+The State Government released a patient access pathway in April 2017 to clarify access in South Australia.

-An authority for purposes of South Australian Controlled Substances legislation is not required to prescribe Schedule 4 cannabidiol medicines.
+An authority for purposes of South Australian Controlled Substances legislation is not required to prescribe a Schedule 4 cannabidiol drug.

 No, cannabis remains a highly regulated drug in Australia and its use and supply is controlled by a number of Commonwealth, State and Territory laws.
 Patients will not be able to access medicinal cannabis products for smoking.